fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-3-2.md

 Since the stricter checks may uncover previously unreported errors, this is a breaking change in [`strict` ↗](https://www.typescriptlang.org/tsconfig.html#strict) mode.

-Additionally, [another caveat](https://github.com/Microsoft/TypeScript/pull/27028#issuecomment-429334450) of this new functionality is that due to certain limitations, `bind`, `call`, and `apply` can’t yet fully model generic functions or functions that have overloads.
+Additionally, [another caveat ↗](https://github.com/Microsoft/TypeScript/pull/27028#issuecomment-429334450) of this new functionality is that due to certain limitations, `bind`, `call`, and `apply` can’t yet fully model generic functions or functions that have overloads.
 When using these methods on a generic function, type parameters will be substituted with the empty object type (`{}`), and when used on a function with overloads, only the last overload will ever be modeled.

 ## Generic spread expressions in object literals {#generic-spread-expressions-in-object-literals}